-The hotel is owned by ghost hunters Jason Hawes and Grant Wilson (famous for TAPS and the Ghost Hunters TV show) and their families.
+For several years, the hotel was owned by ghost hunters Jason Hawes and Grant Wilson (famous for TAPS and the Ghost Hunters TV show) and their families.

 In addition, parts of the hotel are delightfully haunted.

-I’ve visited the Spalding Inn several times, and concluded that it’s similar to Louisiana’s Myrtles Plantation… but perhaps even more haunted.
+I’ve visited the Spalding Inn several times.
+During those visits, I concluded that it’s similar to Louisiana’s Myrtles Plantation… but perhaps differently haunted.

 Similar to the Myrtles Plantation, the Spalding Inn seems to transform after dark.

 From my investigations, the Spalding Inn’s most active area is the carriage house, shown in the photo at left.
 It’s not heated, so that part of the hotel is opened seasonally.

 Each guest room in that building has its own odd energy.